Adam Warlock: Infinity Wars

-Loki's group and the warped heroes are fighting Devondra as Adam Warlock and Soldier Supreme arrive with the latter stating that he does not want to be unmade.
+Loki's group and the warped heroes are fighting Devondra as Adam Warlock and Soldier Supreme arrive, with the latter stating that he does not want to be unmade.
 Adam states that if they can defeat Devondra, Warp World will still exist, though Loki's group will have to use the Infinity Gems to confront Gamora outside.
 Soldier Supreme notices that Devondra keeps regenerating as Adam finds that Gamora and the alternate Phylla-Vel and Moondragon are now in the Soul Gem.
 After some talking with Soldier Supreme, Adam plans to copy the souls in Warp World to bring them and Devondra into the real world as Hulk punches Devondra into the hole leading to the real world.
 Adam returns the Guardians of the Galaxy to their normal state while separating Drax's Destroyer half from his Arthur Douglas half.
 Once the copies are made with the help of the Infinity Gems, Emma Frost begins to wipe the memories of the incident to avoid unrest as Drax meets the alternate version of his daughter.
 After Devondra is defeated, Adam grabs the Time Gem, freezes time, and states that the Infinity Gems must decide the outcome.
 After time resumes, Star-Lord notices that Gamora is gone as Adam sent her to a location so that she can redeem herself.
 Later on, Adam is staring at the stars in the desert and draws a symbol in the sand claiming that a part of him is missing.

 Powers and abilities

-Adam Warlock is regarded as an artificially created cosmic being whose existence represents a potential pinnacle of human evolution and cosmic origins influenced by greater powers.
+Adam Warlock is an artificially created cosmic being whose existence represents a potential pinnacle of human evolution and cosmic origins influenced by greater powers.
 Within the Marvel Multiverse, he is recognized as belonging to the higher echelons of powerful beings.
 As a significant cosmic being, the character possesses recuperative powers that manifest through the creation of a cocoon.
 This cocoon serves to preserve the character, regenerate injuries, and facilitate his resurrection.
-Furthermore, he possesses immortality, although he can be physically killed, his soul and spirit cannot be permanently extinguished or claimed by the entity known as Death.
+Furthermore, he possesses immortality, although he can be physically killed, his soul and spirit cannot be permanently extinguished or claimed by Death.
 Warlock is recognized as an astral outsider, rendering his actions, presence, and future impervious to perception by others through magical or cosmic methods.

 In all his incarnations, Warlock consistently possesses artificial genetic structure that results in bone and muscle tissue denser than that of a typical human, granting him superhuman strength, stamina, durability, agility, and reflexes.
 Additionally, his multi-compartmental brain provides him with ultra senses, which grant him heightened levels of both cosmic and mystical awareness.
 Warlock's body can also tap into cosmic energies to enhance his physical abilities.